hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/sample_uv_surface.rst

 finds the face that corresponds to each UV coordinate, and the location within that face.

 .. warning::
-   Because of the node's method of computatation, the UV map should not have any overlapping faces.
+   Because of the node's method of computation, the UV map should not have any overlapping faces.
    If the UV map is sampled at a location with no faces or overlapping faces, the node will output the default value for the data type, which is zeros for most types.